ashbb/shoes_tutorial_html/html/README.txt

-This subdirectory is used to store .html files created by the tool: mkhtml.rb
+This subdirectory is used to store .html files created by the tools: mkhtml.rb and mkbightml.rb

 Run the following command lines on the console (terminal) window.